dreger/kqdreger.com/_src/colophon/index.md

 [@kyledreger](http://twitter.com/kyledreger) or <comments@dreger.me>

+### Volumes?

+On [the homepage](/), I have broken my writing into different volumes, based on the period of life in which I wrote them.
+I'm currently writing, what I consider, Volume Two.

 ### Colophon

 I use [Amazon S3](http://aws.amazon.com/s3/) and [Jekyll](https://github.com/mojombo/jekyll) to publish this site.
 The domain lives on [Hover](http://hover.com), and posts are written in [Markdown](http://daringfireball.net/projects/markdown) format.

 Type is set in [H&amp;Co's](http://typography.com) Ideal Sans.